Why buy — or sell — online courses?

 This is not new.
 Donating to teachers is a 2,500-year tradition.

-Nowadays, making a living from donations is possible if you build a big enough audience – I would estimate that over 100,000 followers.
+Nowadays, making a living from donations is possible if you build a big enough audience — I would estimate that if you have over 100,000 followers, you can begin to create a true livelihood just from their donations.

-Take that intense effort, and compare it to building a much smaller audience of 1,000 followers, which would be enough to sell online courses and make a living.
+However, take that intense effort of building a giant audience and nurturing them, and compare it to building a much smaller audience of 1,000 followers.
+That small audience would be able to support your livelihood, if you sell online courses.

 Several years ago I made an experiment — giving away all my online courses and asking for donations.
 The result?
 I was able to earn a maximum $500 per month on donations.
 Then I switched back to selling online courses.
 The result? $5,000 per month (10x what the donations were.)